Table of Contents

 test.txt:

-This file is created only demo purpose.
+This file is created only for demo purposes.

 def testing():